-- Driving and Operating 199 - Use the accelerator to get to the higher speed.
+Use the accelerator to get to the higher speed.
 Press -SET.
 Release the control and the accelerator pedal.
 The vehicle will now cruise at the higher speed.

-When the accelerator pedal is pressed, ACC will not brake because it is overridden.
-The ACC indicator on the instrument panel will turn blue.

-- Press and hold +RES until the desired set speed appears on the display, then release it. - To increase vehicle speed in small increments, briefly press +RES.
-For each press, the vehicle goes 1 km/h (1 mph) faster. - To increase vehicle speed in larger increments, briefly press and hold +RES.
-For each press, the vehicle goes 5 km/h (5 mph) faster.
+- When the accelerator pedal is pressed, ACC will not brake because it is overridden.
+The ACC indicator on the instrument panel will turn blue. - Press and hold +RFS until the desired set speed appears on the display, then release it. - To increase vehicle speed in small increments, briefly press +RES.
+For each press, the vehicle goes 1 km/h or (1 mph) faster.